-5. Duties of the president.

-(a) Order and decorum.
-The president shall preside over all public meetings and executive sessions of the Port of Seattle Commission and shall be responsible for maintaining order and decorum in accordance with the provisions of these bylaws.

-(b) Preliminary agenda.
+- 5. Duties of the president. - (a) Order and decorum.
+The president shall preside over all public meetings and executive sessions of the Port of Seattle Commission and shall be responsible for maintaining order and decorum in accordance with the provisions of these bylaws. - (b) Preliminary agenda.
 The president shall authorize the formation of the commission's preliminary public meeting agenda and shall propose the agenda for commission approval on the day of the meeting in the appropriate order of business.

-(c) Notice of meetings.
-The president shall authorize the issuance of such legal notices of public meetings as may be required by law and these bylaws.

-(d) Oversight of the office of the commission.
+- (c) Notice of meetings.
+The president shall authorize the issuance of such legal notices of public meetings as may be required by law and these bylaws. - (d) Oversight of the office of the commission.
 In consultation with the commission, the president shall provide oversight and review of the performance of the commission chief of staff.
 The commission chief of staff shall be responsible for the organization and management of the office of the commission.
-The commission chief of staff shall consult with the commission regarding the performance evaluation, hiring, and firing of staff of the office of the commission.

-(e) Oversight of staff reporting to both the commission and the executive director (dual reports).
-On behalf of the commission and in concert with the executive director, the president shall provide oversight to the general counsel and external relations senior director, who report dually to the commission and the executive director.
-The president shall serve as the commission's primary point of contact to these positions.

-- (f) Commission spokesperson.
+The commission chief of staff shall consult with the commission regarding the performance evaluation, hiring, and firing of staff of the office of the commission. - (e) Oversight of staff reporting to both the commission and the executive director (dual reports).
+On behalf of the commission and in concert with the executive director, the president shall provide oversight to the general counsel and public affairs director, who report dually to the commission and the executive director.
+The president shall serve as the commission's primary point of contact to these positions. - (f) Commission spokesperson.
 The president shall be the spokesperson for the commission in expressing views held collectively by the Port of Seattle Commission that have been established by action taken in public session or that are consistent with the policies, statements, and actions of the port commission.
 The president may delegate this role on a case-by-case basis.
 The president shall make reasonable efforts to consult with another commissioner prior to making public statements on behalf of the commission.
 When the president expresses his or her own individual opinions, he or she shall refrain from using the title of commission president in such a context. - (g) Signature of instruments.
 On behalf of the commission, the president shall sign all proclamations adopted in public session.
 The president shall execute all agreements required in the normal course of fulfilling his or her duties.
 The president shall sign all official correspondence and other instruments on behalf of the commission that are consistent with the opinions or policy direction of the commission established by public action. - (h) Other duties of the president.
-The president shall perform other duties incidental to the office of the president, as established from time to time by the commission. - 6.
-Duties of the vice president. - (a) Succession to president.
-The vice president shall succeed to the office of president at the expiration of his or her term as vice president.
-If he or she is unable to fill the office of president at that time, the commission shall elect another commissioner to serve as president.
-The motion to elect a president under these circumstances may be offered at any regular or special meeting. - (b) [Repealed by Resolution 3744, January 30, 2018] - (c) As described in Section 4 above, in the physical absence of the president, the vice president temporarily shall assume all prescribed duties of the president under Article III, Section 5. - (d) Other duties of the vice president.
-The vice president shall perform other duties incidental to the office of the vice president, as established from time to time by the commission. - 7.
-Duties of the secretary. - (a) The secretary shall oversee the proper recording of official actions of the Port of Seattle Commission and shall oversee the distribution, retention, and disposition of such records as described in these bylaws.
-To carry out this responsibility, the secretary shall coordinate with a commission clerk.
-The secretary shall present minutes for approval to the commission and shall attest to the authenticity of approved minutes by signature.
-When the secretary is physically absent, the presiding officer shall so attest.
+The president shall perform other duties incidental to the office of the president, as established from time to time by the commission.

+- 6. Duties of the vice president. - (a) [Repealed by Resolution 3754, January 8, 2019] - (b) [Repealed by Resolution 3744, January 30, 2018] - (c) As described in Section 4 above, in the physical absence of the president, the vice president temporarily shall assume all prescribed duties of the president under Article III, Section 5.

-(b) Other duties of the secretary.
-The secretary shall perform other duties incidental to the office of the secretary, as established from time to time by the commission.
+(d) Other duties of the vice president.
+The vice president shall perform other duties incidental to the office of the vice president, as established from time to time by the commission.